lswihart-cray/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

         ncn-mw# crictl stop <container id from the CONTAINER column>
         ```

-   This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.
+    1. After performing the previous steps for the worker nodes to be wiped, then perform them for the master nodes to be wiped.

-1. Delete CEPH Volumes **on Utility Storage Nodes ONLY**.
+1. Delete Ceph Volumes **on storage nodes ONLY**.

-    For each Storage node:
+    For each storage node:

     1. Stop Ceph.